+To confirm RAN2 understanding that if DCP and RAR search spaces are not quasi-collocated, a collision between DCP and RAR addressed to C-RNTI will impact legacy RAR handling.
+If this understanding is correct, what is the correct UE behavior?

+From RAN2 point of view, the understanding is that RAR addressed all RNTIs should be prioritized over DCP by the UE.

-To confirm RAN2 understanding that if DCP and RAR search spaces are not quasi-collocated, a collision between DCP and RAR during BFR (which is addressed to C-RNTI) will impact legacy RAR handling.
-If this understanding is correct, what is the correct UE behavior?If RAN1 concludes that DCP should not be prioritized over RAR addressed to C-RNTI during BFR, what is RAN1 preference on where to capture this behavior e.g. TS 38.213 or in TS 38.321 via a DCP monitoring exception rule similar to overlap with DRX Active time?
+If RAN1 concludes that DCP should not be prioritized over RAR addressed to C-RNTI, what is RAN1 preference on where to capture this behavior e.g. TS 38.213 or in TS 38.321 via a DCP monitoring exception rule similar to overlap with DRX Active time?

 Take into consideration the agreements listed above.